Bardey/Projects/README.md

 Guessing game:

-  A simple number guessing game made with JS.
+  A simple number guessing game made by using JS.